 Marcia Snavely, Teacher

 John Sparrow, Paraeducator

-- Incoming 9th grade students do not have a specific summer packet for the Global Program.
+- Incoming 9th grade Welcome Letter.
+Incoming 9th grade students do not have a specific summer packet for the Global Program.
 They will have to complete an English and Math packet.
 If they are taking Spanish there is a review website they should visit before the school year begins.